ayushkumarshah/Natural-Language-Processing-NanoDegree-Udacity/README.md

 # Natural-Language-Processing-NanoDegree-Udacity

-This repository contains the course materials and projects that I submitted during the completion of the [Naturl Language Processing Nano Degree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892) provided by [Udacity](https://www.udacity.com/).
+This repository contains the course materials and projects that I submitted during the completion of the [Natural Language Processing Nano Degree](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892) provided by [Udacity](https://www.udacity.com/).

 ## Projects